PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 In this pattern, cloud networks can only connect to on-premises resources over a pre-allocated VPN that is compatible with Azure.
 Traffic over that connection will be treated like any traffic coming from a demilitarized zone.
 Additional considerations may be required on the on-premises edge device to securely handle traffic from Azure.

-The Cloud Governance Team has proactively invited members of the networking and IT security teams to regular meetings, in order to stay ahead of networking demands and risks.
+The Cloud Governance team has proactively invited members of the networking and IT security teams to regular meetings, in order to stay ahead of networking demands and risks.

-### Security baseline: Encryption
+### Security Baseline: Encryption

 Encryption is another fundamental decision within the Security Baseline discipline.
 Because the company currently does not yet store any protected data in the cloud, the Security Team has decided on a less aggressive pattern for encryption.
 At this point, a **Cloud Native** pattern to encryption is suggested but not required of any development team.